Family law is the legal side to life's biggest moments and the things you hold most dear. Here's what you need to know.

 Courts prioritize a child’s stability and so may be reluctant to review or modify a custody arrangement once it has been established.
 In order to seek a modification, you must generally show a substantial change in circumstances, and again meet the “best interests of the child” standards.

 Check out our article on the key questions to ask a child custody lawyer if you are thinking about hiring an attorney for your case.
+And if you find yourself in a custody battle, here are some missteps to avoid.

 Alimony, which is also sometimes called “spousal support” or “maintenance,” involves one spouse making payments to the other.
 It is not awarded in every case, and is more likely to be awarded when there is unequal earning power between spouses who have been married for a long time.